ClaireCJS/clairecjs_bat/README.md

     This is actually a deviation from how most people do things, due to the isolation of learning this command-line in the 1980s and 1990s.
 It creates complications that I've mostly mitigated—but not completely.
 Any mitigations I missed will cause failures unless you do this.

-# At this point, everything is installed!
+# At this point, everything is installed!!!
-## The only problems you have at this point should be mostly-false error messages related to configuration.
+### The only problems you have at this point should be mostly-false error messages related to configuration.

 1. To deal with mostly-false error messages, and to get our extra functionality working, you will need to edit ```c:\bat\environm.btm```, our central script that manages E-V-E-R-Y-T-H-I-N-G in a manner akin to unix .init/.rc files.<BR>
 	Examples of some things defined in this central script are Harddrive variables to eradicate hard-coded paths, drive-to-machine mappings to make every harddrive in the house/lan accessible to every other computer in the house/lan, repository locations for validating and backing up all your various collections.
 Secret things, like passwords, API keys, and IP addresses, might better belong in ```private.env```